tcltk/tcl/doc/markdown/msgcat.md

 The current locale is always the first element of the list returned by **mcpreferences**.

 msgcat stores and compares the locale in a case-insensitive manner, and returns locales in lowercase.
 The initial locale is determined by the locale specified in the user's environment.
-See **LOCALE SPECIFICATION** below for a description of the locale string format.
+See [Locale specification] below for a description of the locale string format.

 If the locale is set, the preference list of locales is evaluated.
 Locales in this list are loaded now, if not jet loaded.